townie/fredrikaverpil.github.io/_posts/2016-08-17-compiling-pyside2.md

 The exact paths given in the arguments may not be identical on your system so verify those prior to compiling.

+### Notes on Linux

+Please note, in `setup.py`, the `--standalone` argument is mentioned, but I don't see this working when including that in the build command:

+> On Linux you can use option --standalone, to embed Qt libraries to PySide2 distribution

+Also please note, I'm not using the `--openssl` argument since I actually wasn't able to figure out where the OpenSSL bin directory resides in Ubuntu.
+At least, searching using `find / -name openssl` didn't reveal this and the wheel works anyways.
+If you know where this resides or how to make it available, I'd be grateful if you would like to share this with me in the comments further down below.

 ### OS X

 This command worked fine for me using Python 2.7.11 and Python 3.5.1.
 Remember to have pip installed with the `wheel` package or you'll get an error about `bdist_wheel`.